METEO 3 Lesson 7 Images

 Text description of the the moving air transports warm air away from our bodies faster image.

 The image is a split illustration comparing the effects of no wind vs. windy conditions on body temperature.
-The left side, titled "NO WIND," shows a person wearing winter clothing, including a hat with ear flaps and a jacket, standing against a backdrop of leafless trees and a snowing sky.
+The left side, titled "NO WIND," shows a person wearing winter clothing, including a hat with ear muffs and a jacket, standing against a backdrop of trees and a snowing sky.
 There are red wavy lines around the person symbolizing retained body heat, with text noting "98.6°F - Average temperature of the human body."
 Below, a caption explains that people lose heat through convection, with a layer of warmth maintained between the skin and surroundings.

 The right side, titled "WINDY," has a similar illustration of a person, but with an added effect of a breeze depicted by diagonal lines and snowflakes.
 The red wavy lines suggest increased heat loss.
 The text notes "95°F - Hypothermia begins when our body temperature drops two to four degrees."
 A caption explains that wind breaks up the insulating layer of warmth, accelerating heat loss.
 The phrase "Heat is moved away from our bodies" is displayed in red.
 The NOAA logo and a website, "weather.gov/winter," are located at the bottom right.